 Weighted to provide estimates representative of the adult non-institutionalized population; parents who are firearm owners who reported keeping loaded and unlocked weapons such as pistols, shotguns, and rifles in their home, garage, outdoor storage area, or motor vehicle.
 Unlocked is defined as not requiring a key or combination to access or fire the weapon.
-Specific data on 95 percent confidence intervals is at the N.C.
-CHAMP website: www.schs.state.nc.us/SCHS/champ.
+Specific data on 95

 The N.C.
 Child Health Assessment and Monitoring Program (CHAMP) survey was first developed in the fall of 2004 and implemented in January 2005.
 CHAMP is the first survey of its kind in North Carolina to measure the health characteristics of children from birth to age 17.
 CHAMP is a follow-back survey to the BRFSS (Behavioral Risk Factor Surveillance System) which is a telephone survey of adults, ages 18 and older.
 All adult respondents with children living in their household are invited to participate in the CHAMP survey.
 One child is randomly selected from the household and the adult most knowledgeable about the health of the selected child is interviewed in a follow-up survey.
 All questions about the selected child are answered only by the most knowledgeable adult.
 CHAMP surveys are revised each year to meet the child health surveillance needs of North Carolina.
-In 2008, five questions on the topics of child safety and injury were asked of nearly 3,000 parents.
-Results shown above are based on data from 2008.
+Beginning in 2011, the methodology changed to add cell phone interviews and adopted an improved weighting method known as raking.
+Both changes allow for more accurate survey estimates.
+However, data from 2011 and beyond will not be comparable to data from years prior.
+In 2011, four questions on the topics of child safety and injury were asked of nearly 1,400 parents.
+Results shown above are based on data from 2011.
 See the N.C.
 CHAMP website for more information and data limitations: www.schs.state.nc.us/SCHS/champ.